hotdoy/grav-theme-hotdoy/README.md

 **Notifications**

 You can now create a page using the Notifications blueprint to add global or targeted notifications.
 Slug MUST be "notifications".
 (Make sure you set ```routable``` and ```visible``` to ```False``` in the Advanced tab).
+This can be use as a cookie consent popup or anything really.

 **Buttons**